Thailand–United States relations: 19th century

 During the presidency of James Buchanan, Mongkut, after receiving presents from the United States, offered elephants for breeding stock in return.
 The offer was received by President Abraham Lincoln, who courteously declined.
 This was dramatized in Rodgers and Hammerstein's play The King and I, which mentions in passing that the King planned to send war elephants to assist Lincoln in his "Great War".

+The United States was largely focused on its own civil war and had limited official presence in the region compared to the European powers.
+Following the establishment of the Cambodian protectorate, France expanded its control over Vietnam (Cochinchina), which will later consolidated into the Union of French Indochina in 1887.
+Following a series of wars, the British completed their conquest of Burma in 1885, seizing Mandalay, deposing King Thibaw, and formally incorporating the country into the Indian Empire.
+Siam found itself positioned as a buffer state between British Burma to the west and French Indochina to the east, where Britain and France had divided their respective spheres of influence.

 Early 20th century

 Following the death of General Advisor in Foreign Affairs Gustave Rolin-Jaequemyns in 1902, Phya Suriyanuwat, the Siamese Minister in Paris, was instructed to find a replacement.
 Phya Suriya was unable to find a suitable candidate in Europe, and notified Phya Akaraj Varathon, the Siamese Minister in Washington, that under the circumstances, he had decided to engage an American.
 In 1903, former US diplomat Edward Henry Strobel took a leave of absence from his position as the Bemis Professor of International Law at Harvard School of Law to represent the Kingdom of Siam in The Hague at the International Peace Court—which Rolin-Jaequemyns had been instrumental in founding.
 In 1906, Strobel moved to Bangkok to take the position of general advisor, where he died January 15, 1908.
 Among his successors were Jens Westengard (1909–1914), Wolcott Pitkin (1915–1917), Eldon James, and Francis B. Sayre—all but for Pitkin former Harvard law professors.
 "The Siamese government trusted the American Adviser in Foreign Affairs to act in the best interests of Siam.
 Authority and responsibility were delegated to him.
 He was permitted a considerable degree of freedom in his work.
 It was in his capacity as a lawyer, a jurist, an advocate, and a policy counselor that the American adviser contributed significantly to the successful conclusion of the treaty negotiations with the West.
 The first U.S. White House state dinner of the twentieth century, and just the second White House state dinner ever, occurred in April of 1931, while King Prajadhipok was visiting America in order to get eye surgery. " An agreement on relations between the two countries was signed in Washington, D.C., on December 16, 1920.